Web3-Plurality/plurality-context-contracts/README.md

 Only depends on `IERC1155.balanceOf` from the NFT contract; the rest is self-contained.

+### ValidationRegistry — intentionally omitted

+ERC-8004's `ValidationRegistry` exists for multi-validator ecosystems where a single backend cannot be trusted directly.
+In this stack the backend and AI service run inside Oasis ROFL (TEE-attested off-chain logic) with open-source code, and every memory context is independently anchored on-chain in `ContextRegistry`.
+The TEE-attested backend plus the on-chain provenance trail already provide the guarantee a validator layer is meant to give — adding one would create redundant trust paths without strengthening the actual assurance.

 ## Fee model

 All fees flow to the platform treasury (`feeRecipient`):